 Overcrowding in Illinois nursing homes caused more Hispanic and Black residents to die of COVID-19 when compared to residents of other races, according to a new report.
 Other studies also found that overcrowding and racial disparities led to more COVID-19 deaths among minorities in nursing homes.
-If nursing homes failed to protect your loved one, you may be able to take legal action against them.

 New Report Sheds Light on Overcrowding, Racial Disparities in Nursing Homes